-Experiential Education Advising - The student should meet with the academic advisor and the Office of Experiential Programs during the second year for information about experiential programs.
+Experiential Education Advising - The student should meet with the academic advisor and the Office of Experiential Learning during the second year for information about experiential programs.
 The student should also obtain a recommended sequence of experiences for the program of study selected.

+Mentor Program

-Mentor Program - The Connection Leader peer mentor program begins during the first year of study.
-The purpose of the mentor program is to successfully transition the student from high school to college and from college to career.
-First-year students are assigned a peer mentor to aid in successful transition to University life.
-Peer mentors are returning students who serve as leaders and mentors by guiding a group of new students from Orientation and Welcome Weekend through the first semester by participation in SEMR 100 Cornerstone.
-Selection of peer mentor candidates is completed during Spring Semester for the upcoming Fall Semester of the new academic year.
+The Connection Leader program is a peer mentor program that aids in the successful transition of new students to collegiate life and expectations.
+First-year students are assigned a peer mentor who engage with the student in orientation, Welcome Weekend and throughout the student's first-year at HU.
+Peer mentors are returning students who serve as leaders and mentors by guiding a group of new students.
+Selection of peer mentor candidates is completed during spring semester for the fall semester of the following academic year.